Dangerous COVID strain could spark fresh restrictions on operations, Pentagon says

 Even as infection and hospitalization rates from COVID-19 continue falling in many locations, Pentagon officials say the rise of the delta variant that has spread rapidly since it was first detected could mean new restrictions on military operations and base access.

-U.S. military officials are still recovering from COVID-related disruptions for much of 2020, which posed a danger of troops in the field and plagued a number of naval missions.
+U.S. military officials are still recovering from COVID-19-related disruptions for much of 2020, which posed a danger of troops in the field and plagued a number of naval missions.
 Pentagon officials also reported unexpectedly high initial rates of skepticism about getting a vaccine among some servicemen and servicewomen.

 In May, the Centers for Disease Control and Prevention said fully vaccinated people no longer needed to wear a mask in most cases.
 The Department of Defense followed, quickly relaxing its own health protection conditions for military installations.
 But the delta strain, a highly infectious mutation first noted in India earlier this year, could mean a return to more restrictions in some locations.